margaritakop/Ball-Game/README.md

 select the folder - _not any of the files inside it_.
 You should see all the workshop files in the left-hand file pane.

 Open this file - README.md - in your editor.
-Make notes in here about everything you do.
+you do.
 If you don't know the answer to a question, it's your job to experiment with the code to see what you can find out.